Ize-Aman/Ize-Aman/README.md

-- 👋 Hi, I’m @Ize-Aman
+- 👋 Hi, I’m Ammanuel
-- 🌱 I’m currently learning Software engineering
+- 🌱 A Software engineering student at HiLCoE school of computer science and technology
 - I created this account to share my progress, feel free to roast my works/codes😁.
 And if u can, try helping me out so that i can learn from my mistakes
 - 📫 Wanna reach out? here is my instagram @ize_Aman